-Characteristics of physical activity interventions and effects on cardiorespiratory fitness in children aged 6-12 years-A systematic reviewBraaksma, P., Stuive, I., Garst, R. M. E., Wesselink, C. F., van der Sluis, C. K., Dekker, R. & Schoemaker, M. M. 20-Jul-2017 In : Journal of science and medicine in sport.
+Characteristics of physical activity interventions and effects on cardiorespiratory fitness in children aged 6-12 years-A systematic reviewBraaksma, P., Stuive, I., Garst, R. M. E., Wesselink, C. F., van der Sluis, C. K., Dekker, R. & Schoemaker, M. M. 20-Jul-2017 (Accepted/In press) In : Journal of science and medicine in sport.
 11 p.

 Research output: Scientific - peer-review › Review article

 OBJECTIVES: To examine the characteristics of physical activity (PA) interventions and the effects on cardiorespiratory fitness (CRF) in healthy children based on treatment theory.

 METHODS: PubMed and Embase were searched for studies published between 2003 and 2016.
 Inclusion criteria were: Participants: healthy children aged 6-12.

 INTERVENTIONS: interventions with activities to increase PA behaviour or physical fitness (PF) regardless of setting.